What Is a Parlay & How Do Parlay Bets Work? [Video]

 Parlay bets are a way to do exactly that.
 Parlays are wagers combining two or more bets like moneylines, Over/Unders, or point spreads.

-Gamblers love parlays because even though they’re less likely to win, when they do you’re guaranteed to win big.
+Gamblers love parlays because even though they’re less likely to win, you’re guaranteed to win big when they do.
 A parlay bet of two or more outcomes will always offer a higher payout than betting on each outcome individually.
 The caveat is that you must get all of the wagers correct to win the bet.

-On this page we’ll explain everything you need to know to start betting parlays and reaping the rewards.
-We’ll tell you how parlays work, show you examples of parlays in action and explore how parlays work in all the major sports like NBA, NFL, MLB and NHL.
+On this page, we’ll explain everything you need to know to start betting parlays and reap the rewards.
+We’ll tell you how parlays work, show you examples of parlays in action, and explore examples of how parlays work in all the major sports, such as the NBA, NFL, MLB, and NHL.

 Parlay bets, also known as accumulators or combo bets, are individual wagers that combine two or more bets and require all of the outcomes to be correct.